kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

     - Supports up to 5 Read Replicas per instance, within a single Region or cross-region
     - Supports global transaction ID (GTID) and thread pooling
     - Developed and supported by the MariaDB open source community

  - RDS never gives a public IPv4 address to a DB instance.
 It always provides a DNS endpoint
+ - You can choose specific AZ to deploy your RDS instance to while creating the instance
  - [RDS Limits](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#USER_PIOPS)
+ - **The default backup retention period is one day if you create the DB instance using the Amazon RDS API or the AWS CLI, or seven days if you create the DB instance using the AWS Console**

 #### RDS Automated Backups
   - Automated backups are enabled by default and are stored in S3.
 The size of S3 storage will be same as the size of the RDS instance